GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/declarativeNetRequest/index.md

 1. The rule with the highest developer-defined priority (in other words, the `"priority"` field) is returned.
 1. If there is more than one rule with the highest developer-defined priority, rules are prioritized using the `"action"` field, in the following order:
-    -  `allow`
+    1. `allow`
-    -  `allowAllRequests`
+    1. `allowAllRequests`
-    -  `block`
+    1. `block`
-    -  `upgradeScheme`
+    1. `upgradeScheme`
-    -  `redirect`
+    1. `redirect`

 1. If the action type is not `block` or `redirect`, any matching `modifyHeaders` rules are evaluated.
 Be aware that if there are any rules with a developer-defined priority lower than the priority specified for `allow` and `allowAllRequests`, such rules are ignored.
 1. If multiple rules modify the same header, modification is determined by the developer-defined `"priority"` field and by the specified operations.
     -  If a rule appends to a header, then lower priority rules can only append to that header.
-Set and remove operations are not permitted.
+Set and remove operations are not allowed.
     -  If a rule sets a header, then lower priority rules can only append to that header.
 No other modifications are allowed.
     -  If a rule removes a header, then lower priority rules cannot further modify the header.

 #### Rule prioritization between extensions {: #rule-prioritization-between-extensions }

 If only one extension has a rule that matches a request, that rule is applied.
-But if more than one extension matches a request, the following process is used.
+But if more than one extension matches a request, the following process is used:

 1. Rules are prioritized using the `"action"` field, in the following order:
     1. `block`